 This RCT study will run from January 2020 to December 2025.
-Our radio campaign will broadcast for 30 months on seven radio stations in Burkina Faso, starting in October 2021.
+Our radio campaign will broadcast for 36 months on radio stations in Burkina Faso, starting in October 2021.

 For our SUNRISE RCT, we will work with a group of local radio stations, half of which will broadcast the campaign and half of which will act as controls.